A Twist in Time

 As they neared a door at the end of the dark hallway, another explosion sounded, even larger than the last.
 It was as though an earthquake struck and Sakura pressed her hand to the wall for support.
 The attack is real, Sakura realized as fear started coursing through her.
 The village really could perish.

 Tsunade placed her palm on the door and raised her other hand to perform hand seals while muttering words under her breath.
 Sakura recognized the jutsu as an unlocking seal.
 The door opened.
-"Quickly, inside," she prodded, guiding Sakura through the entrance.
+"Quickly, inside."
+Tsunade prodded it open and guided Sakura through the entrance.

-Once the door was bolted shut behind them, Tsunade finally spoke.
+Once the door was bolted shut behind them, Tsunade spoke again, a grim expression settling on her face.
 "The fate of our world will be resting on your shoulders.
 It's quite a burden to bear, but I have faith in you."
-The Hokage rooted through shelves and cabinets lining the concrete walls of the dark room.
+She turned to the shelves and cabinets lining the concrete walls of the dark room and began rifling through them.
 "And, I believe that given the opportunity to alter the past, there is someone dear to you who you would save.
 Am I right?"

-Sakura froze.
-Him.
-Why did Tsunade have to bring that up at a time like this?
-Now her thoughts were growing hazy.
-She opened her mouth but immediately closed it because she didn't know what to say.
+Her thoughts grew foggy.
+Sakura opened her mouth but immediately closed it because she didn't know what to say.

-Tsunade retutned to Sakura with a box, a vile of liquid and a scroll.
+Tsunade returned to Sakura with a box, a vile of liquid, and a scroll.
 The time travel scroll, Sakura presumed.
-This was all becoming a blur.

 "Events will play out as they were meant to until you intervene.
 You may discover that you don't have to change much.
 Set objectives for yourself and stick to them.
-Consider what aspects of your past life could mend the present," Tsunade said while rummaging for a syringe in the medical supply box.
+Consider what aspects of your past life could mend the present," Tsunade said while rummaging through the medical supply box and pulling out a syringe.

 Sakura's mouth was parched.
-The stress of reentering her past life would be unbearable.
+The stress of re-entering her past life would be unbearable.
 How would she know what to change?
 How would she decide what objectives to prioritize?
-But on the other hand, what would become of her if she refused?
+But on the other hand, what would become of her if she refused this opportunity altogether?

 Just then, another earthquake-like force swept through the village.
-This time, the earthquake wasn't accompanied by an explosion.
+This time, however, the earthquake wasn't accompanied by an explosion.
 And this time, it was more vicious and prominent than the last.
 Sakura struggled to keep her balance and Tsunade held tightly to the items she had brought forward.
 "Earth style!"
 Tsunade snarled, and Sakura realized immediately that Tsunade was referring to one of Orochimaru's signature styles of attack.
-He was launching his assault from below the ground.
+He was using ninjutsu to tunnel through the earth and enter the village from the ground beneath it

 "Keep in mind!"
-Tsunade continued over the violent shaking and the crashing as items tumbled from the shelves.
+Tsunade continued over the violent shaking and the crashing as items tumbled from the shelves and onto the concrete floor.
 "Keep in mind that each and every decision you make will have a lasting impact on the world as we know it.
-The people you interact with may never be the same.
 Do you understand?"

 "Yes!"
-Sakura called over the shattering and rumbling.
+Sakura called over the maddening sounds of glass shattering and the ground rumbling.
 It was hard to take in the immensity of Tsunade's words, or even focus on her at all.
 Sakura was now clutching the wall to steady herself.

-Tsunade filled the syringe with a pale blue liquid.
+Tsunade filled the syringe with a pale, blue liquid.
 And then, with the needle in one hand and the scroll in the other, she turned to face Sakura fully.
 "Sakura Haruno," she said, her expression grim but stern.
-"Do you accept to take on this mission?"
+"Do you accept this mission?"

 And it was that very realization that prodded Sakura to answer, while shoving aside her internal screams of protest. "...I accept, Tsunade-sama."

 Next thing she knew, Sakura was on her knees facing her mentor, the scroll placed in her lap and the syringe poised in Tsunade's hand.
-"You must understand, before you go, that if you die between the time you are sent back and this present day in your new life, the power of the scroll will be undone.
-If you don't survive the next six years of your mission, I will find out in a matter of minutes because you will die here too," Tsunade explained.
+"You must understand, before you go, that when you begin your new life, this life will freeze.
+However, if you die in your new life before it reaches this present day, the power of the scroll will be undone.
+And this life will resume - except that you will be dead," Tsunade explained.

 The wheels were turning in Sakura's mind.
 "But if I do make it to this day in my new life –"

-"Your connection to the scroll will be severed.
+"This timeline will be overridden.
 You, and the rest of the new world, will be free to carry on with life as if this one never existed."

 "And Sakura, the scroll must not fall into the wrong hands.
-Certain individuals also hold the power to undo the spell at the expense of your life."
+Certain individuals hold the power to undo the spell and likely at the expense of your life."

 Sakura nodded stiffly.
 It was as though her ability to feel emotions was switched off.
 "Yes, Tsunade-sama," was all she could muster.

-Sakura felt a sharp, tingling pain in her neck.
+A sharp, tingling pain spread through her neck.

 Tsunade injected the liquid.
 Instinctively, Sakura pulled open the scroll.
 Very quickly, the room started melting away.
-Black spots appeared at the corners of her eyes and the walls caved in on her, as if the natural properties of space and time no longer existed.
-The ceiling was getting lower and lower, the shelves and cabinets twisting out of proportion.
+Black spots appeared at the corners of her eyes and the walls caved in and twisted out of proportion as if the natural properties of space and time no longer existed.
+The ceiling was getting lower and lower, the shelves and cabinets shrinking and dissolving.

-And through all this, her mind started wandering.
+And through all this, Sakura's mind was wandering.
 Where was Orochimaru now?
 Where were her family and friends?

 What about him?

-Sakura used all her energy to focus on the face of her mentor, which was being obscured by rapidly expanding black spots.
+Sakura used all of her energy to focus on the face of her mentor, which was being obscured by rapidly expanding black spots.
 "You might not create a perfect world, Sakura.
-But whatever you create, I'm betting that it will sure as hell be better than the one we're in now."
+But whatever you create, I'm betting that it will sure as hell be better than the one we've got now."

 Sakura felt a sudden, manic urge to laugh.
-Tsunade, famously regarded in casinos across the ninja world as the biggest loser, was betting on Sakura to save the world.
+Tsunade Senju, famously regarded in casinos across the ninja world as the biggest loser, was betting on Sakura to save the world.

 What on earth did she get herself into?